gabhri/lab/README.md

    * `helm install hextris ./helm-hextris/ -n hextris` - this command installing helm chart from **helm-hextris** directory into the **hextris** namespace in Kubernetes cluster with name of hextris
    * `kubectl get all -n hextris` - you can verify that Hextris application is running correctly, pod should be in Running state
    * `values.yaml` - used for variables/values needed/wanted for Helm Chart
-   * `helm install hextris ./helm-hextris/ -n hextris` - if you made changes to values.yaml and want to redeploy/upgrade the installation of Helm Chart.
+   * `helm upgrade hextris ./helm-hextris/ -n hextris` - if you made changes to values.yaml and want to redeploy/upgrade the installation of Helm Chart.
+   * `helm uninstall hextris ./helm-hextris/ -n hextris` - if you want to uninstal Helm chart from KIND